 Don't let time get in the way of acheiving your goals—our accelerated master’s in education specializations allow you to deepen your expertise while earning your degree faster.

 Interested in earning your MSEd but concerned about time and cost?
-Through this accelerated MSEd model, you can complete this program in as little as one year for less than $10,000—a 40% tuition savings compared to our traditional specialization in Teacher Leadership (Grades K–12).*
+Through this accelerated MSEd model, you can complete this program in as little as one year for slightly more than $10,000—a 40% tuition savings compared to our traditional specialization in Teacher Leadership (Grades K-12).*

 Click here for a comparison of the accelerated vs. non-accelerated course sequence.

 This specialization is ideal for the classroom teacher who is passionate about making a difference in education.
 Discover how you can build upon your existing expertise with dynamic skills that can help address such key challenges as parent involvement and student achievement.
 Learn more about your leadership style, leverage the latest research to guide your decisions, and lead with greater confidence in your classroom and in your learning community.